stafyniaksacha/documentation-V2/src/api/2/controller-document/scroll/index.md

 The results that are returned from a `scroll` request reflect the state of the index at the time that the initial search request was made, like a snapshot in time.
 Subsequent changes to documents (index, update or delete) will only affect later search requests.

 ---

 ## Arguments

 * `collection`: data collection
 * `index`: data index
-* `scrollId`: cursor unique identifier, created by a search query
+* `scrollId`: cursor unique identifier, created by either a search or a scroll query

 **Options:**